smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

   > 🚧 ERC677 Link
     >
-    > For registration on Mainnet, you must use ERC-677 LINK.
+    > For registration on a mainnet, you must use ERC-677 LINK.
 Many token bridges give you ERC-20 LINK tokens.
 Use PegSwap to [convert Chainlink tokens (LINK) to be ERC-677 compatible](https://pegswap.chain.link/).
 To register on a supported testnet, get [LINK](../../link-token-contracts/) from [faucets.chain.link](https://faucets.chain.link/).

 ## Supported Networks and Costs